Peaches (The Presidents of the United States of America song)

 "Peaches" is a song by American alternative rock band the Presidents of the United States of America.
-It was included on their album The Presidents of the United States of America and released as a single in February 1996.
+It was included on their self-titled debut album and released as a single in February 1996.
 The track was produced by Conrad Uno.
 The band members have acknowledged that "Peaches" borrows riffs from Bad Company's 1975 song "Feel Like Makin' Love".

 The song was released worldwide as the third single from The Presidents of the United States of America.
 It peaked at number 29 on the US Billboard Hot 100 and number eight on the Billboard Modern Rock Tracks chart.
 Worldwide, the song reached number one in Iceland and the top 20 in Australia, Canada, Ireland, New Zealand, and the United Kingdom.
 It received a gold certification in Australia for shipments of over 35,000 units.
 In 1996, "Peaches" was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.